 Measure twice, input once: Double-check all dimensions before starting your digital plan.
 Correcting measurements later requires redoing significant work and undermines confidence in your design.

-Design for real-life movement: Don't just fit furniture into a room—simulate how people will actually move through and use the space.
-Walk the path from entry to seating areas mentally.
+Design for real-life movement: Don't just fit furniture into a room.
+Simulate how people will actually move through and use the space.
+Walk the path from the entry to the seating areas mentally.

 Does the layout support natural traffic flow and intended activities?